-2.4The Previous Studies:
+2.4 The Previous Studies:

-2.4.1The Arabic Studies:
+2.4.1 The Arabic Studies:

-Hajjaj, [23], conducted a study entitled " the role of soft skills in the process of gaining managerial jobs", an applied study on the administrative jobs in the Gaza strip.
+Hajjaj [24], conducted a study entitled " the role of soft skills in the process of gaining managerial jobs", an applied study on the administrative jobs in the Gaza strip.

-The study aimed at identifying the most important soft skills that affect capturing the administrative positions.
-The results revealed that there is a statistically significant relationship between the process of capturing administrative positions and the independent variables of (critical thinking, interaction, professionalism, selfpresentation, negotiation, anger management, crisis management).
-The study recommended that job applicants. especially in the domain of administrative jobs should develop their soft skills and experiences and do their efforts to acquire the experiences and skills that they don't have.

-Abu Qarn,[24], conducted a study entitled " the reality of entrepreneurial business in the Palestinian universities in Gaza Strip".
+The study aimed at identifying the most important soft skills that affect capturing administrative positions.
+The results revealed that there is a statistically significant relationship between the process of capturing administrative positions and the independent variables of (critical thinking, interaction, professionalism, presentation, negotiation, anger management, crisis management).
+The study recommended that job applicants, especially in the domain of administrative jobs should develop their soft skills and experiences and do their efforts to acquire the experiences and skills that they don't have.
+Abu Qarn and Sa'ld [25], conducted a study entitled " the reality of entrepreneurial business in the Palestinian universities in Gaza Strip".
 The study aimed at identifying the reality of entrepreneurial business in Palestinian universities.
-The results revealed that there is a medium impact level for planned risk-taking, autonomy, innovation, competitiveness and entrepreneurial culture on entrepreneurial orientation in constant education in the Islamic University, whereas the results revealed that there is a low-level role for the abovementioned domains in constant education in Al-Azhar University.
-The study recommended the necessity of doing more effort to improve the center of continuous education in Al-Azhar university.

-Ramadan & Shpeir, [25], conducted a study entitled "soft skills and their relationship with entrepreneurial orientation among the students of technical and vocational faculties in Gaza governorates".
+The results revealed that there is a medium impact level for planned risk-taking, autonomy, innovation, competitiveness, and entrepreneurial entrepreneurial orientation in constant education in the Islamic University, whereas the results revealed that there is a low-level role for the above-mentioned domains in constant education in Al-Azhar University.
+The study recommended the necessity of doing more effort to improve the center of continuous education in Al- Azhar university.
+Ramadan and Shpeir [26], conducted a study entitled " soft skills and their relationship with entrepreneurial orientation among the students of technical and vocational faculties in Gaza governorates".
 The study aimed at identifying the relationship between soft skills and entrepreneurial orientation among the students of technical and vocational faculties in the governorates of Gaza.
 The results revealed that there is a statistically significant relationship between soft skills and entrepreneurial orientation among the students of the targeted faculties.

-Qweider, [26], conducted a study entitled " the role of soft skills in improving the performance of employees in the Palestinian ministries".
-The study aimed at identifying the role of soft skills in improving the performance of employees in the Palestinian ministries, using an applied study on the supervisory jobs.
-The results revealed that applying soft skills in the Palestinian universities was with a good level, whereas the level of employees' performance was medium.
+Qweider, [27], conducted a study entitled "the role of soft skills in improving the performance of employees in the Palestinian ministries".
+The study aimed at identifying the role of soft skills in improving the performance of employees in the Palestinian ministries, using an applied study on supervisory jobs.
+The results revealed that applying soft skills in the Palestinian universities was at a good level, whereas the level of employees' performance was medium.
 The study recommended the necessity of training and qualifying the employees in the Palestinian ministries with regard to soft skills.

-2.4.2The Foreign Studies:
+2.4.2 The Foreign Studies:

-Gibson, et al, [27], conducted a study entitled "Comparing the Entrepreneurial Attitudes of University and Community College Students in the USA".
+Gibson, et al. [28], conducted a study entitled "Comparing the Entrepreneurial Attitudes of University and Community College Students in the USA".